ryotaro-45123/git-practice/README.md

-update readme on remote repository for a rebase practice update readme on main branch for a stash update readme on main branch for a tracked stash
+update readme on remote repository for a rebase practice update readme on main branch for a stash update readme on main branch for a tracked stash update readme on main branch for a stash save